hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 mvn spring-boot:run
 ```

 The Spring Boot application starts, connects to the database and run both queries.
-We will the result:
+We see the result shown below:

 ```log
 [ Starting example ]